-Aside from total SHTF situations, having keychain or pocket EDC tools will come in handy in lots of ways.
-I’ve used my EDC tools to do things like fix my daughter’s broken toys, retrieve keys from a locked car, and changing a bike tire (to name just a few).
+Aside from real SHTF situations, having keychain or pocket EDC tools will come in handy in many ways.
+I’ve used my EDC tools to fix my daughter’s broken toys, retrieve keys from a locked car, and change a bike tire (to name just a few).

-Leatherman makes a huge array of EDC tools.
-The reason that the Style PS makes the list is because it is so easy to carry.
-It weighs just 1.58 ounces and measures under 3 inches.
-The Style PS has 8 tools, including: pliers, scissors, and tweezers.
-Since there is no blade on it, you can even take this EDC tool on airplanes.
+Leatherman makes a vast array of EDC tools.
+The Micra makes the list because it is so easy to carry.
+It weighs just 1.76 ounces and measures under 10 inches.

 2. Swiss+Tech Micro-Max